robmollerau/Windows-RDP/README.md

-# Windows-RDP - List and kill Windows RDP Sessions
+# List and kill Windows RDP Sessions

 # List and